nfriedly/nodemcu-weather-station/README.md

 ## Planned Changes

 I'll probably drop the current sensors in favor of a [DHT22](http://www.electrodragon.com/product/dht22-pre-order-link/) (for higher accuracy),  and maybe choose a different display.
 I might also grab different ESP modules, probably an  [ESP-01](http://www.electrodragon.com/product/esp8266-wi07c-wifi-module/) for the outside part.
+I may also have it upload data to a server somewhere for pretty graphs.
 I still need to figure out power...

 ## MIT License